erisprotocol/docs/Products/Amp Governance/readme.md

 Amp Governance allows the protocol users to decide on how the protocol delegates funds and participates in chain governance votes.
 We want to provide a framework for a fair, decentralized delegation and governance structure.

+**_Be the whale and decide on delegations and proposals of the chain, leverage your voting power and your impact by using Amp Governance._**

 Decentralize the approach on how we delegate protocol funds to validators and help locking liquidity in astroport to provide a stable market for lending and collateral protocols.
 Delegations will be calculated by a configurable set of on-chain rules.
 Adding new validators to join the ERIS Protocol Whitelist will still go through our centralized application process to verify hosting, team quality, community and setup monitoring.
 We want to allow a diversified set of validators without us interfering or controlling delegations.
 But we do want to incentivize in our opinion good behavior that often happens off-chain and will need some central committee or decision process.

 There are different mechanisms for how LSD’s currently select their validators or delegation amount.